yudhisteer/Understanding-Rust...finally/README.md

   <img src="https://github.com/user-attachments/assets/b2a886b2-6c81-4e98-b3d6-64ad91482d76" width="80%" />
 </p>

-### Borrow System

 **Borrowing - Immutable References**

-3. You can create many read-only references to a value that exist at the same time.
+- You can create many read-only references to a value that exist at the same time.
-4. You can't move a value while a reference to the value exists.
+- You can't move a value while a reference to the value exists.